Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Key Takeaways

-• Carrier fragmentation is silently eroding margins — managing 50–200+ carriers without orchestration leads to cost leakage, SLA failures, and underutilized capacity.
+• Carrier fragmentation is silently eroding margins — across North America, Europe, Southeast Asia, and India, managing 50–200+ carriers without multi-carrier orchestration leads to cost leakage, SLA failures, and underutilized capacity.

-• Static allocation models collapse at scale — they cannot handle real-time demand variability, multi-channel fulfillment, or dynamic constraints.
+• Static allocation models collapse at scale — they cannot handle real-time demand variability, multi-channel fulfillment, or dynamic constraints faced by retail, FMCG, e-commerce, 3PL, and CPG enterprises.

-• Modern logistics requires orchestration, not just optimization — decision-making must shift from dashboards to real-time execution engines.
+• Modern logistics requires orchestration, not just optimization — decision-making must shift from dashboards and batch processes to real-time execution engines processing 180–250+ constraints simultaneously.

-• Constraint-based decisioning is the new operating model — balancing cost, SLA, capacity, and compliance simultaneously is critical.
+• Constraint-based decisioning is the new operating model — balancing cost, SLA, capacity, compliance, and sustainability simultaneously is critical for competitive advantage.

-• Governance is non-negotiable — without rule enforcement, explainability, and control layers, dynamic systems create chaos instead of efficiency.
+• Governance is non-negotiable — 81% of organizations report that “black box” legacy applications hinder end-to-end automation; without rule enforcement, explainability, and control layers, dynamic systems create chaos instead of efficiency.

 Introduction: The Illusion of Control in Modern Logistics

-On paper, most enterprise logistics networks appear well-structured.
+Across North America, Europe, Southeast Asia, and India, enterprise logistics networks in retail, FMCG, e-commerce, 3PL, and CPG often appear well-structured on paper.
 There are defined carrier contracts, planned routes, SLAs, and cost benchmarks.
-Yet, the moment scale increases, more orders, more channels, more geographies, that structure begins to fracture.
+Yet, the moment scale increases — more orders, more channels, more geographies — that structure begins to fracture.

 The result is not just complexity — it is fragmentation.